-Using the FAST test involves asking three simple questions:
+Using the F.A.S.T. test involves asking these simple questions:

-Facial weakness, arm weakness and difficulty with speech are the most common signs of stroke, but they are not the only signs.
+Facial weakness, arm weakness and difficulty with speech are the most common symptoms or signs of stroke, but they are not the only signs.
 Other signs of stroke may include one, or a combination of:

-- Weakness or numbness or paralysis of the face, arm or leg on either or both sides of the body
+Weakness or numbness or paralysis of the face, arm or leg on either or both sides of the body

-- Difficulty speaking or understanding
+Difficulty speaking or understanding

-- Dizziness, loss of balance or an unexplained fall
+Dizziness, loss of balance or an unexplained fall

-- Loss of vision, sudden blurring or decreased vision in one or both eyes
+Loss of vision, sudden blurring or decreased vision in one or both eyes

-- Headache, usually severe and abrupt onset or unexplained change in the pattern of headaches
+Headache, usually severe and abrupt onset or unexplained change in the pattern of headaches

 The signs of stroke may occur alone or in combination and they can last a few seconds or up to 24 hours and then disappear.